 - a.
-A declaration that the decisions to set the non-commercial and recreational allowances in KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10 are invalid and of no effect; and - b.
-An order in the nature of certiorari quashing and/or setting aside the decision to set the recreational allowances in KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10; and - c.
-An order quashing the references to Kahawai and the TACCs for KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10 in the Schedule to the Fisheries (Total Allowable Commercial Catch) Notice 2004; and - d.
-An order directing the Minister to reconsider and redetermine the decisions setting non-commercial and recreational allowances under sections 20 and 21 of the Act; and - e.
+A declaration that the decisions to set the non-commercial and recreational allowances in KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10 are invalid and of no effect; and - An order in the nature of certiorari quashing and/or setting aside the decision to set the recreational allowances in KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10; and - c.
+An order quashing the references to Kahawai and the TACCs for KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10 in the Schedule to the Fisheries (Total Allowable Commercial Catch) Notice 2004, and in the schedule to the Fisheries (Total Allowable Commercial Catch) Notice 2005; and - An order directing the Minister to reconsider and redetermine the decisions setting non-commercial and recreational allowances under sections 20 and 21 of the Act; and

+- e.
 Orders giving directions pursuant to section 4(5) of the Judicature